yashvantys/my-netflix/README.md

 #Features
 - Login/Sign Up Page
 - Sign In & Sign Up functionality
+- Utilized the useRef Hook for managing form inputs
 - Redirect to the Browse Page after successful login
 - Browse Page (Accessible when the user is logged in)
 - Fixed header